This post contains affiliate links*

 Why I’m glad I have Embrace Pet Insurance for Allegra and Ruby

 I got pet insurance for Allegra and Ruby two years ago.
 After looking at a number of different plans, I chose Embrace Pet Insurance.
 They’ve been around for twelve years.
 They have a solid reputation in the veterinary community.
-And most importantly, I personally know Laura Bennett, Embrace’s CEO and co-founder.
+And most importantly, I personally know Laura Bennett, Embrace’s co-founder and former CEO.
 I have chatted with Laura at several conferences, and have been impressed with both her business knowledge and her energy (something that, while elusive, is critically important to me when it comes to making decisions about anything.)

 I chose a plan that covers illness and accidents only with a $8,000 annual maximum, $500 deductible and 70% reimbursement.
 I chose not to get a wellness plan.
 Allegra and Ruby are seven and six years old , and the premium to cover both girls is about $40 a month.
 I’d say that’s well worth the price of peace of mind, and it’s already paid off in a big way for us.
 When Allegra had to have several teeth removed due to resorptive disease, Embrace covered a big portion of the $1,800 bill.
 When Ruby had to have all her teeth extracted earlier this year due to the same disease, Embrace covered almost half of the $3,500 bill.
 (The reason they didn’t cover more was because gingivitis was a pre-existing condition for both girls.)